tutek1/DTLabs/04_2DPlatformIn3D/lab04.md

 ## Visible 2D Scene in 3D
 Duration: hh:mm:ss

-Now, in order to make the 2D scene visible in 3D, we need something to show it on. **Open** the `debug_3d_scene.tscn` and look at the **Scene Hierarchy**.
+Now, to make the 2D scene visible in 3D, we need something to show it on. **Open** the `debug_3d_scene.tscn` and look at the **Scene Hierarchy**.
 There, you can see the node `Enviroment` ⇾ `2DPlatforming` (a container for all the 2D platforming sections), which has a single `Sprite3D` as a child (a single platforming section). `Sprite3D` node is used to display 2D sprites/images in 3D.

 ### Adding a SubViewport
-To look inside the 2D scene and use the image, we need to add a `SubViewport` node, which basically works as a window/camera into the child subtree of the `SubViewport`.
+To view the 2D scene and use the image, we need to add a `SubViewport` node, which basically works as a window/camera into the child subtree of the `SubViewport`.

 1. **Add** a `SubViewport` node as a child of the `Sprite3D`
 2. **Set** the `Texture` property of the `Spite3D` to **New ViewportTexture**